All Tube, True Stereo, Single Cabinet

 You want to have a separate ground wire returning to the star center for each

-section of circuitry, and have the star center generally near the main 500uF
+which could cause hum or oscillation, and have the star center generally near

-filter cap(s), not in the direct charging current path for the big filter caps
+the main 500uF filter cap(s), not in the direct charging current path for the

-(take a tap from there to what you will use as the actual star center "signal
+big filter caps (take a tap from there to what you will use as the actual star

 Waiting for the preamp chassis to be